piuma/pylibs-slide/slides.md

 https://ntfy.readthedocs.io/en/latest/

-Text: It can automatically provide desktop notifications when long running commands finish or it can send push notifications to your phone when a specific command finishes.
+Note: It can automatically provide desktop notifications when long running commands finish or it can send push notifications to your phone when a specific command finishes.
 -
 #### ntfy: example
 ```python